meatball133/crystal/exercises/concept/blackjack/.docs/introduction.md

 ## Case with multiple expressions

-Cases allows for matching multiple expressions in a single case, each possible value is separated by a comma.
+Cases allow for matching multiple expressions in a single case with each possible value separated by a comma.
 It will execute the code if any of the expressions match.
 This can be useful when you want a single case to have multiple possible values.